Justen Glad: Youth soccer

-Career
+Club career

-Professional
+Real Salt Lake

 On April 7, 2014, Glad signed a homegrown contract with Real Salt Lake, making him the seventh homegrown signing in club history.
 He made his professional debut in April 2015 for USL affiliate club Real Monarchs SLC and scored his first goal in a 1–1 draw against Portland Timbers 2.

 Glad made his Major League Soccer debut at the age of 18 with Real Salt Lake in June 2015.
 Glad became a regular starter with Real Salt Lake in 2016, starting 27 MLS matches, and was named the RSL 2016 defender of the year.
 He is currently third all-time in terms of games and minutes played for Real Salt Lake, behind club legends Nick Rimando and Kyle Beckerman.
+He was voted the team's most valuable player in 2022.

-International
+International career

 Glad was a member of the U.S. under-17 squad that competed in the 2013 CONCACAF U-17 Championship.
 He also represented the U.S. in the under-18 level.
 Glad was one of numerous young uncapped players called into the United States men's national soccer team January 2018 training camp in advance of a friendly against Bosnia and Herzegovina.
 Glad was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.
 While playing for US Youth National teams, Glad was also given “Best 11” honors in both the CONCACAF U-20 (2017) and U-23 (2020) tournaments, and he played a major role on the first U-20 team to ever win the CONCACAF championship.